Antique Salesman Samples

 be quite expensive, but are still just models.
 Similar things are

 being produced here in the states as well.
-Miniature one lung
+From miniature one lung

 class of small steam engines like the Creator steam engines that were used in

 In general salesman samples can come in all shapes and sizes.
-We are
+We primarily

-and in some cases extending into the 1900's.
-Many
+and in some cases extending into the early 1900's.
+Some

-people argue that in order for an object to be properly called a salesman
+people argue that in order for an object to be called a salesman

 sample it must have a case or box that it would be carried in that the